Feature Description

 - First Priority: Set the first priority for trimming overlapping images.
 Options include Time, Resolution, or Same Orbit.

-- Second Priority: Set the second priority for trimming overlapping images.
-Choose from the remaining two options.
+- Second Priority: Set the second priority for trimming overlapping images, choosing from the remaining two options.
 For example, if Time is selected as the first priority, only Resolution or Same Orbit can be selected here.

-- Third Priority: Set the third priority for trimming overlapping images, with only one option remaining.
-For example, if Time is selected as the first priority and Resolution as the second, only Same Orbit can be selected here.
+- Third Priority: Set the third priority for trimming overlapping images, which will be the only remaining option.
+For example, if Time is the first priority and Resolution is the second, then only Same Orbit can be selected here.

 For example: Check Eliminate Duplicate Names, set First Priority to Time, Second Priority to Resolution, and Third Priority to Same Orbit.
-During image filtering, duplicate images will be removed first, followed by retaining the most recent images by time, then the highest resolution images, and finally images from the same orbit.
+During image filtering, duplicate images will be removed first, then the most recent images (by time) will be retained, followed by images with the highest resolution, and finally images from the same orbit.

-- Check whether the filtering results meet the requirements in the Filter Image window.
-For images that do not meet the requirements or need replacement, use the tools in the Search Result group to add or delete images.
-When deleting an image, only the panchromatic or multispectral image needs to be deleted; its paired image will be automatically removed.
+- Check if the filtering results meet the requirements via the Filter Image window.
+For images that do not meet the requirements or need replacement, you can use the tools in the Search Result groups to add or delete images.
+When deleting an image, you only need to delete the panchromatic or multispectral image; its paired image will be automatically deleted.

-- After confirming the filtering is complete, click the Export button on the toolbar to output the image file list and save the filtering results.
-In the original image and reference image settings of Set Image Path and Set Image Path (DSM/DEM), the filtering results can be applied to process production via the Add List method.
+- After confirming the filtering is complete, click the Export button on the toolbar to output an image files list to save the filtering results.
+In the Set the Image Path and Set Image Path (dsm/dem) sections for original and reference images, you can apply the filtering results to process production by using the Add List method.

 Related Topics